pjblecha/springframeworkguru-testing-java-junit5-gradle/README.md

 ## Setup
 ### Requirements
 * Should use Java 11 or higher.
-Previous versions of Java are un-tested.
+Not using Java 24 at this point although it is in release; all work done currently is on Java 21.
-* Use Gradle 4.10.2 or higher
+* Using Gradle 9.2.1; however, 9.3.0 is in RC1 and 9.4.0 is in Milestone

 ## Support
 For questions and help: